Category: Impact story

 • Value in isolated libraries: SFU study

 Researcher and Simon Fraser University (SFU) graduate Jody Bauche recently spoke about 15 years of Write to Read BC projects.
-These projects are partnerships with Indigenous communities, to design and install the library they want.
-Bauche’s research findings suggest that isolated indigenous communities across BC gain substantially.
-The gains show up in several ways.
+The projects are partnerships with Indigenous communities, to design and install the library they want.
+In a preview of the findings, Bauche said isolated indigenous communities across BC gain substantially.
+The gains she found show up in several ways.

 Firstly, at a community-wide level libraries are places where people connect, according to Bauche.
 She found that Write to Read BC libraries foster resiliency and active community participation.
 The libraries are used as community hubs.